Life Cycle of Our Food

 Our food distribution helps meet the immediate and urgent need for food assistance.
 At the same time, we work in partnership with community coalitions, nonprofits, and government agencies to strengthen the overall food assistance network and help end hunger for good.

-We acquire half of our food through donations from community food drives and local restaurants, grocery stores, farmers, growers, and food manufacturers.
-To make sure the people who receive our food can maintain a nutritionally complete diet, we fill in the gaps by buying a wide variety of nutritious and easy-to-prepare foods, such as rice, beans, fresh and canned produce, soups and stews, meat, eggs, pasta, and nut butters at the best wholesale prices available.
+Currently we acquire the majority of our food by purchasing a wide variety of nutritious and easy-to-prepare foods, such as rice, beans, fresh and canned produce, soups and stews, meat, eggs, pasta, and nut butters at the best wholesale prices available.
+We do this in order to make sure the people who receive our food can maintain a nutritionally complete diet.

 Staff and volunteers sort the fresh produce and non-perishable food we receive at Westside Food Bank’s warehouse daily to prepare it for distribution.